Pharmacists can give you advice on a range of conditions and suggest medicines that can help.

 They are the most frequent bacterial infections in primary care.
 Often they can be repeating.(women aged 16 to 64 years)

 If you go to a pharmacy with one of these conditions, the pharmacist will offer you advice, treatment or refer you to a GP or other healthcare professional if needed.
+They will then update your GP health record.
+If you are not within these age ranges, a pharmacist can still offer advice, but you may need to see a GP for treatment.

 Follow Us On Instagram